agentic-profile/agentic-profile-a2a/README.md

 ## Testing with the live SDK example server

+1. Make sure you have installed the dependencies

+    ```bash
+    pnpm install
+    ```

 2. For each of the following examples, open a new terminal window.
 For examples with authentication skip to step #3

-    Start the A2A client using the agent card, but still no authentication
+    Start the A2A client using the agent card, but no authentication

     ```bash
     pnpm cli -p https://example.p2pagentic.ai/agents/coder/